Foreverflo/bbs2/README.md

 If you want to use any wifi on any device, try [this](https://github.com/cynicsketch/netexportwifipass).

-# ONC Network
+# ONC Network Bypass

-Always try this step first, as it is the best. [link](https://github.com/JerryMyuu/ONC).
+Always try this step first, as it is the most reliable. [link](https://github.com/JerryMyuu/ONC).

 # Proxy Service: